celestiaorg/celestia-app/docs/architecture/adr-007-universal-share-prefix.md

 Where `info (1 byte)` is a byte with the following structure:

-- the first 7 bits are reserved for the version information in big endian form (initially, this will be `0000000` for version 0);
+- the first 7 bits are reserved for the version information in the big-endian form (initially, this will be `0000000` for version 0);
 - the last bit is a **sequence start indicator**, that is `1` if the share is at the start of a sequence or `0` if it is a continuation share.

 Note: all compact shares in a reserved namespace are grouped into one sequence.